Tomi's Christmas Surprise: A Stoma Bag Adventure

 beatrice

 Just wondering ...
-The mince pies ... are those the ones with raisins etc. or the true meat pies.
+The mince pies ... are those the ones with raisins etc., or the true meat pies?
 If the raisin one ... raisins are very hard to digest.

 LilacFaerie

-Ohh yes, I should have said - I'm torturing Tomi with Fruit Mince Pies...
+Oh yes, I should have said - I'm torturing Tomi with Fruit Mince Pies...
 I love them and Christmas isn't Christmas without them.
 But I only made a handful and have chewed them so much they turned to mush in my mouth.
-I have chewed those currants, raisins, and sultanas till my jaws ached.
+I have chewed those currants, raisins, and sultanas until my jaws ached.
 I found I had heaps of problems with the Christmas pudding - we bought one that said it had no nuts in it.
-Yeah right!!!!! only almonds, and some other nutty thing stuck throughout it.
+Yeah right!!!!!
+Only almonds, and some other nutty thing stuck throughout it.
 I was pulling nutty stuff out with every mouthful.
 I lasted about 4 spoonfuls of that and then gave up.
 Mum gets to eat the rest of it!
 I give up.

 But according to the ingredients list - no nuts.
 It has a warning that some shells of nuts might have got into the mix as other items including nuts are made in the same factory.
-All I can say is not too keen on their hygiene!
+All I can say is I'm not too keen on their hygiene!

 Too many nuts for me.